 This book was previously published under the title The Dalai Lama at Harvard.

-A translation of the ancient classic Stages of Meditation, by Kamalashila, with commentary from everyone’s favorite Buddhist teacher, the Dalai Lama.
+An accessible translation of the ancient classic handbook on Buddhist meditation by Kamalashila—with commentary from everyone’s favorite Buddhist teacher, the Dalai Lama

 This book was previously published under the title Healing Anger.

-This book, designed as a conversation between the Dalai Lama and Western neuroscientists, takes readers on a journey through opposing fields of thought–showing that they may not be so opposing after all.
+Designed as a conversation between the Dalai Lama and Western neuroscientists, this book takes readers on a journey through opposing fields of thought—showing that they may not be so opposing after all

 This book was previously published under the title Consciousness at the Crossroads.

 His Holiness the Dalai Lama provides intimate details on advanced mind-training practices using visualization, reason, and contemplation.